 Simple to prepare, pretty enough for company and a nutritional powerhouse – what’s not to love?

-Let’s start with the quinoa.
-Unless you’ve been living in a cave (and if so, welcome back) you know that quinoa is being touted as a “superfood” – gluten-free, filled with nutrient rich magnesium, iron, and calcium.
+Unless you’ve been living in a cave (and if so, welcome back) you know that quinoa is being touted as a “superfood” – gluten-free, filled with nutrient-rich magnesium, iron, and calcium.
 It’s also low in both fat and calories, yet high in protein.
 The new culinary star.
 And it’s so easy to prepare.
 The only thing I find to be important when working with quinoa is to rinse it well.
-I use a triple rinse method to get the bitter coating off; if you don’t mind a little bit of bitter, then just give it a rinse like you would rice.
-I’m finding more and more manufacturers saying you don’t need to rinse quinoa but I suspect they have removed some of the pericarp and that’s like removing some of the nutrition.
+I use a triple rinse method to get the bitter coating off; if you don’t mind a little bit of bitter, then just give it a rinse as you would rice.
+I’m finding more and more manufacturers saying you don’t need to rinse quinoa but I suspect they have removed some of the pericarps and that’s like removing some of the nutrition.
 So buy whole, natural quinoa and give it a good rinse.

-Now on to the salmon.
-If you have read anything on my site, then you know that I am a firm advocate of fresh, wild caught salmon.
+If you have read anything on my site, then you know that I am a firm advocate of fresh, wild-caught salmon.
 None of that “Atlantic Farmed” stuff.
-The health benefits of wild caught salmon are many; but especially for it’s high concentration of Omega 3 fatty acids, essential amino acids and high quality of protein.
+The health benefits of wild caught salmon are many; but especially for its high concentration of Omega 3 fatty acids, essential amino acids, and high quality of protein.
 Farmed salmon does not reach the same levels of health benefits.
 And if they have to put dye in it to make it look like salmon, then something is not exactly right.

-That said, the farmed fish industry is starting to make some good progress towards stopping the practices they used that fouled the water which had previously been a huge problem for the environment, and are working towards keeping the fish farms cleaner so the fish are not swimming in their own filth.
+That said, the farmed fish industry is starting to make some good progress towards stopping the practices they used that fouled the water which had previously been a huge problem for the environment and is working towards keeping the fish farms cleaner so the fish are not swimming in their own filth.
 Changing the feed mix and not using hormones is also on the rise.

 But for now, I will still stick with my wild salmon.

-By slow-roasting the salmon filets in the oven, you have almost a fail proof way of cooking the perfect piece of healthy deliciousness.
+By slow-roasting the salmon fillets in the oven, you have almost a fail-proof way of cooking the perfect piece of healthy deliciousness.
 Slow-roasting allows the fatty layers in between the meat to melt, making the fish juicy and tender.